 A graduate of Brown University Medical School and resident at UCLA Medical Center, her training led to a career as a neurologist.
 Her ability to forge the sacred trust between doctor and patient has been instrumental in fostering a parallel connection between photographer and subject.

-Rohina has exhibited in juried group shows both nationally and internationally and been published online.
+Rohina has exhibited in juried group shows both nationally and internationally and been published.